The SALSA MLPA

 Probemix P106 X-linked ID is a research use only (RUO)

-Intellectual disability (ID) - used to be known as mental retardation (MR) - is estimated to occur in about 2-3% of the population.
-Among intellectually disabled patients, an excess of males over females has long been noted, which is usually explained by the presence of many genes responsible for ID on the X chromosome (Ropers and Hamel 2005).
+Intellectual disability (ID) - used to be known as mental retardation (MR) - is estimated to occur in about 2-3% of the population, and 12% of all ID is thought to be XLID (Utine et al. 2011).
+Among intellectually disabled patients, an excess of males over females has long been noted, which is usually explained by the presence of many genes responsible for ID on the X chromosome (Ropers et al. 2005).

-The SALSA MLPA Probemix P106-D1 X-linked ID contains 46 MLPA probes with amplification products between 130 and 481 nucleotides (nt).
-The probes detect sequences in the 16 genes described above.
-Complete probe sequences are available online (www.mlpa.com
+The SALSA MLPA Probemix P106-D2 X-linked ID contains 46 MLPA probes with amplification products between 130 and 481 nucleotides (nt).
+These probes detect sequences in 16 genes located in the X-chromosome.
+Complete probe sequences are available online (www.mrcholland.com